 Scotland is rich in heritage and culture and it’s an essential asset for our tourism industry.
-The organisation Museums and Galleries Scotland supports 468 museums and galleries, including 254 accredited museums.
-There are also hundreds of historic places and heritage centres, managed by organisations like the National Trust for Scotland and Historic Environment Scotland.
+The organisation Museums Galleries Scotland supports 452 museums and galleries, including 257 accredited museums.2 The organisation Historic Environment Scotland maintains over 300 buildings and landmarks in Scotland.
+7 Likewise National Trust for Scotland maintains over 100 properties and over 300,000 artefacts.
+8

-Since 2021, a five year public library strategy has been in place, which aims to develop how public libraries can use their physical and digital services to ensure a strong future for the library sector.
+In 2026, Fast Forward, a new public library strategy has been put in place.
+This aims to develop how public libraries can use their physical and digital services to ensure a strong future for the library sector.
+3

 The main areas for this career area are: libraries and information science, archives, libraries and genealogy, culture and heritage, archaeology, heritage work and museums and galleries.